Recent Searches

 Awards

-The Booth Library Awards for Excellence in Student Research and Creativity program is open to all Eastern Illinois University students who are/were enrolled during the current academic year.
-Prizes of up to $300 will be awarded, in addition to certificates of recognition.
+The Booth Library Awards for Excellence in Student Research and Creative Works program is open to all Eastern Illinois University students who are/were enrolled during the current academic year.
+Prizes will be awarded as follows: Graduate Students – First Place: $500, Second Place: $400, Third Place: $300; Undergraduate Students – First Place: $300, Second Place: $200, Third Place: $100.
+Certificates of recognition will also be presented to winners.

 Timetable